-Strategic Approaches to Protecting Inheritance from Divorce
+Strategic Approaches to Protecting Inherited Money in Divorce

 Understanding the Nuances of Marital Property

 In principle, an inheritance should be immune to the financial turbulence of divorce.
-Yet, the waters muddy when the inheritance blends with marital property – say, deposited into a joint account.
+Yet, the waters muddy when the inheritance blends with marital property – say, deposited into a joint bank account.
 It may then be considered marital property, subject to division.
 The key to protecting your inheritance starts with understanding your local marital property laws and ensuring the distinct status of your inheritance.

-Strategies to Protect Your Inheritance
+Strategies to Protect Your Inheritance as Separate Property